Practical Back-to-School Tips From Local Experts

 Sleep coach Malia Jacobson is also a health and parenting journalist who has written two books on kids and sleep.
-With three kids of her own — ages 6, 9 and 12 — she has some sound advice for getting back to a healthy school-year sleep schedule without turning bedtime into a battle.
+With three kids of her own, she has some sound advice for getting back to a healthy school-year sleep schedule without turning bedtime into a battle.

 1. Don’t get attached to the numbers

 Pediatrician guidelines for how much sleep kids need at each age are just that — guidelines.
 “Each child has an amount of sleep that they need, and it can vary from published recommendations,” says Jacobson.
 Observe your kids and notice how much they sleep when they’re not restricted by schedules.
 The goal is happy, energetic and focused kids, not a fixed number of hours of sleep.

 2. Know the difference between tired and sleepy

 When kids go to bed at the right time, they fall asleep quickly and easily.
 Finding that magic window can be tricky, though, because many kids become wired when they are too tired and don’t act sleepy at all.
 “When kids are getting up repeatedly, it means they are not ready for sleep,” says Jacobson.
 Kids who fall asleep but wake up often or sleep restlessly are probably overtired.

 Most people think about bedtime when they think about getting enough sleep.
 But to get your kids on a healthy sleep schedule, start at the beginning of the day.
 Waking up and eating breakfast sets our circadian rhythm, and no one can go to sleep when they aren’t tired yet.
 So, if your kids have gotten into the habit of sleeping in over the summer, start waking them closer to the time they need to get up for school, and earlier bedtimes will follow naturally.